unobatbayar/Program-a-day/README.md

 # ProgrammingExercises
 Solving programming exercises to learn and deepen main principles of computer science.
+All just for practice and learning.
 @author Uno

 the programming exercises are taken from jwasham/coding-interview-university and Cracking the Coding Interview, Codingbat and Hackerrank